ctysyh/EDSOS/notebooks/System-Overview.md

 The AS model provides the mathematical foundation for EDSOS’s safety, liveness, and expressiveness guarantees.

-## 1.1.4 Language Interface: Arxil
+## 4 Language Interface: Arxil

 Arxil is EDSOS’s native intermediate language—designed as a **faithful syntactic encoding of the AS model**.

 Key characteristics:
-- Arxil source directly maps to AS operations (`psh`, `lift`, `exec`, `cond`), making it suitable as input to the EDSOS loader.
+- Arxil source directly maps to AS operations (`psh`, `lft`, `exec`, `cond`), making it suitable as input to the EDSOS loader.
 - Functions (`fn`) are logical contracts: parameters and returns act as binding slots, not stack frames.
 Execution proceeds in-place with no data copying.
 - Mixed-language interoperability is supported via `'lang'` blocks (e.g., `'c'`, `'rust'`), subject to a lowering contract that ensures only declared bindings are accessed.
 - Type information is externalized into `.arxtype` files, enabling rich compile-time semantics with zero runtime overhead.

 Arxil serves as the bridge between high-level developer intent and the structural execution model of EDSOS—much like C did for Unix, but grounded in formal semantics.

-## 1.1.5 EDSOS Architecture
+## 5 EDSOS Architecture

 EDSOS realizes the AS model through a novel system architecture composed of the following layers:

 ### Unified 128-bit Global Virtual Address Space (GVA)
 - All memory objects (nodes, buffers, devices) are named in a flat, 128-bit GVA space.
-- No central directory: name resolution is topology-adaptive and performed via distributed metadata (NSME) and Path Cache inside dedicated DPU.
+- No central directory: name resolution is topology-adaptive and performed via distributed metadata (Near-Storage Metadata, NSM) and Path Cache inside dedicated DPU.
 - Local Virtual Address (LVA) provides a 64-bit view compatible with existing CPU MMUs; LVA and GVA share identical offsets for pointer portability.

 ### Silicon Interposer